testxio/testx/README.md

 ### Reporting
 Reporting is no longer done by **testx**.
 Instead you should take care of it yourself.
 I've pulled out (and refactored a bit) the old reporting code into a separate package [testx-ictu-reporter](https://www.npmjs.com/package/testx-ictu-reporter).

+This lead to the removal of the onPrepare and onComplete methods from the **testx** API.
+These methods were only adding the jasmine reporters and sending test results, respectively, so there is no need for them anymore.
+You should just remove the calls to them from your config file.

 ### Adding objects, keywords and functions
 There is a slight change in the **testx** object.